torum/Video-player/README.md

 ## Current progress

 [x] Open single or multiple video files via command line parameters to make a playlist. (this includes launching from sendto: shortcut menu in explorer)
-[x] Open single or multiple video files via folder dorag and drop onto the app window to make a playlist.
+[x] Open single or multiple video files via drag and drop of file or folder onto the app window to make a playlist.
 [x] Fullscreen viewing.
 [x] Basic keyboard command including,
 ```